AlexGonRod/py_voice_generator/README.md

 # Voice Transformer with ElevenLabs

-This Python application uses ElevenLabs API to transform audio input into different voices.
+This Python application uses OpenAI Whisper to transcribe an audio and ElevenLabs API to transform this audio input into different voices.
 It captures audio through a microphone and processes it into a new voice output using AI technology.

 ## Features

 - Audio capture through microphone
+- Audio transcription using OpenAI Whisper
 - Voice transformation using ElevenLabs API
 - Simple web interface using Gradio
 - Audio playback of transformed voice